 Delegate access can be used to access your users data and should be setup or used when application impersonation cannot be used.

 Where possible, you should use application impersonation.
-If you are migrating to or from BPOS, Office 365 Kiosk or Office 365 for small business, then you need to use delegated access.
+If you are migrating to or from BPOS, Microsoft 365 Kiosk or Microsoft 365 for small business, then you need to use delegated access.
 For migrations from BPOS (Microsoft Online Services), you should just be able to specify the email address of an admin user in the tool settings, and specify ‘Delegated Access’ as the ‘Credential Method’ and do not need to set anything else up.

 Login to the Office 365 Exchange Admin Portal.